-“One of the largest concerns around React Native was its performance.
+Airbnb on React Native’s performance: “One of the largest concerns around React Native was its performance.
 However, in practice, this was rarely a problem.
 Most of our React Native screens feel as fluid as our native ones.
 Performance is often thought of in a single dimension.
 We frequently saw mobile engineers look at JS and think “slower than Java”.
 However, moving business logic and layout off of the main thread actually improves render performance in many cases.
-When we did see performance issues, they were usually caused by excessive rendering and were mitigated by effectively using shouldComponentUpdate, removeClippedSubviews, and better use of Redux”.
+When we did see performance issues, they were usually caused by excessive rendering and were mitigated by effectively using shouldComponentUpdate, removeClippedSubviews, and better use of Redux."

 If you do complex calculations in your application that leads to a lot of UI changes, these can lead to bad performance.
 The rule of thumb is that if your UI changes slower than 16.67 ms, then your UI will appear sluggish.

-Nevertheless, React Native is a good fit for building transportation and ridesharing apps at an early (MVP) phase.
-Our team developed an uber-like app ‘Gokada' with React Native.
-The service company has validated its MVP and acquired new customers.
-The performance hasn't been an issue for this app due to the UI's split and the business logic.
+Nevertheless, React Native is a good fit even for transportation and delivery apps at their early stages.
+For example, our team developed an uber-like app ‘Gokada’.
+The application's design was solely created with React Native.
+The client company has validated its MVP and acquired new customers.
+This app's performance hasn't been an issue due to the UI's split and the business logic.

 Though Dart is very new, it is loved by many programmers.
 Flutter community admires the documentation on Dart, above all, it is pleasant to read.
 The only issue that the community faces now is they are not enough large.
-However, Google’s team regularly contributing to the framework at GitHub, and keen on answering the upcoming question on StackOverflow.
+However, Google’s team regularly contributes to the framework at GitHub and is keen on answering the upcoming question on StackOverflow.